Hi readers, onein300 here with my latest MND Research commentary post.

 Mini Story 1 – But what actually is the placebo effect?

 Literally meaning, I shall please, the phenomenon of the placebo can be so immensely powerful that faith healers use it to their advantage in fooling people into believing their apparent powers.
 The frenzied excitement created at such events promotes the release of adrenaline.
 This can have short lived “wellness” feelings.

-Another well documented piece of information is that statistically any patient involved in a trial, whether taking a real drug or dummy, improves.
-The very act of being involved in a trial has some apparent or real beneficial effect.
+Another well documented piece of information is that statistically any patient involved in a trial, whether taking a real drug or dummy, appears to benefit.
+The very act of being involved in a trial has some apparent or real wellness effect.

 It is this separation of short lived, unassociated or “perceived” benefit from the actual drug/treatment effect that is central to control testing.